nasa/cumulus/docs/features/inventory-reports.md

 ### Retrieving a Report via API

-Once a report has been generated, you can retreive the full report.
+Once a report has been generated, you can retrieve the full report.

 ```bash
 curl https://example.com/reconciliationReports/inventoryReport-20190305T153430508 --header 'Authorization: Bearer ReplaceWithTheToken'